greyshirtguy/ProPresenter7-Proto/README.md

 Even though the new files encoded with protocol buffers are not human readable, one of the nice things about using protocol buffers is how easy it is to auto-generate code that to work with the files once you have the data structure (messages) defined in human-readable .proto files.
 If you have the .proto files, you have everything you need to create, read and update the data files.

-That's what you will find in this repository.
-A set of unofficial .proto files that I have reverse-engineered to which you can use to simply auto-generate code for your applications and/or scripts that will enable you to read, create and modify ProPresenter 7 data files including:
+That's what you will find in this repository - a set of unofficial .proto files, *that I have reverse-engineered*, which you can use to *auto-generate code* that will enable you to read, create and modify ProPresenter 7 data files including:

-  * Documents
+  * ProPresenter7 Documents
-  * PlayLists
+  * ProPresenter7 PlayLists
-  * (TODO: all other protobuf definitions like workspace, stage, CCLI etc etc)
+  * (TODO: Other protobuf definitions like workspace, stage, CCLI etc etc)

 ## WARNING: These are unofficial, reverse-engineered .proto files created by myself as a user of ProPresenter.